 ► The University

 University and History 5

-History of Graduate Studies at Heidelberg 5
+History of Graduate Studies at Heidelberg

-Accreditation and Affiliation 5
+Accreditation and Affiliation

 Mission and Vision Statements 6

 Statement of Educational Philosophy and Values

-Statement of Institutional Goals 6
+Statement of Institutional Goals

-Campus Facilities & Resources
+► Campus Facilities and Services

-Campus Facilities & Resources 7
+Campus Facilities and Services.
 Library 7

-Graduate Studies Calendars 2
+Graduate Studies Calendars

+4

 Expenses and Student Aid

 Tuition and Fees

-Financial Aid
+Financial Aid Tuition Reimbursement

-Tuition Reimbursement 10
+10

 ► Graduate Studies Policies

-Grading System 13

-International Applicants 14
+Grading System International Applicants 12

-Registration 15
+Registration

 Degree Requirements

-Academic Standing
+Academic Standing 16

 Graduation/Commencement

-Transient Student Permission 19
+Transient Student Permission

-Master of Arts in Counseling Program
+► Master of Arts in Counseling Program

-Mission Statement and Program Objectives
+Mission Statement and Program Objectives 19

+Concentrations 20

-Concentrations Clinical Mental Health/School Licensure Endorsements
+School Licensure/Clinical Mental Health Endorsements

 Post Masters School Counselor Licensure Endorsement (PSCLE)

-Application and Admission Requirements 22 ງາ
+Application and Admission Requirements 21

-Admission as Coursework Only Student 2222 27
+Admission as Coursework Only Student 25

 Time Limitations and Transfer Credit

-Master of Arts in Counseling Curriculum

 Field Experience: Practicum and Internship

-Honor Society 36
+Honor Society

-Counseling Course Descriptions 36
+Counseling Course Descriptions

 ► Master of Arts in Education Program

-Mission Statement and Program Goals 41
+Mission Statement and Program Goals 40

-Application and Admission Requirements
+Application and Admission Requirements 40

-Admission as a Coursework Only, Cohort, Workshop Student 43
+Admission as a Coursework Only, Workshop Student 41

-Time Limitations and Transfer Credit 44
+Time Limitations and Transfer Credit 41

 Master of Arts in Education Curriculum

 Endorsements

-Education Course Descriptions 45
+Education Course Descriptions 43

-Master of Business Administration Program
+► Master of Business Administration Program

-Mission Statement and Program Objectives
+Mission Statement and Program Goals

-Tracks

 Application and Admission Requirements

-Prerequisite Requirements 50
+Leveling Requirements

-Admission as a Coursework Only Student
+Admission as a Coursework Only Student 48

 Time Limitations and Transfer Credit

-Transient Student Policy Heidelberg Business Institute
+Transient Student Policy 46

 Master of Business Administration Curriculum

 Business Course Descriptions

-► Master of Music Education Program
+Master of Music Education Program

-Mission Statement and Program Goals .57
+Mission Statement and Program Goals .54

-Application and Admission Requirements
+Application and Admission Requirements .54

-Admission as a Coursework Workshop Student
+Admission as a Coursework/Workshop Student

-Time Limitations and Transfer Credit. .59
+Time Limitations and Transfer Credit. .56

-Master of Music Education Curriculum .59
+Master of Music Education Curriculum .56

-Music Education Course Descriptions 60
+Music Education Course Descriptions .57

-Register of the University 64
+Register of the University

-University Rights
+Heidelberg University Rights

-The provisions of this catalog are not to be regarded as a contract between any student and the University.
+The provisions of this Catalog are not to be regarded as a contract between any student and the University.
 Course content and regulations are under constant review and revision.
 The University reserves the right in its sole judgment to change any course, program, provision, regulation or requirement set forth herein.
 The foregoing changes may include, without limitation, the elimination of programs, departments or courses, the modification of tuition, fees, admission standards, degree and course requirements, and the contents of any course or program, and the cancellation or rescheduling of classes or other academic activities.